jeskodes/milestone-project-1-jesk/README.md

    - Lots of websites provide an initial short summary of the workshop/courses on cards.
 There are links to see the full details of the course.
    - Social proof in the form of reviews is popular - usually nearer the end of the page.
    - Styling tends to be minimal with:
+       - I wanted to use my design to both give information about the product and to showcase the photographer's work.
        - Black, white and one additonal colour scheme.
        - Crisp edges, or sometimes shadowing on cards.
        - There is minimal use of thick borders or border radius.